lidavidm/lidavidm.github.com/_posts/2013-12-07-software-patents.md

 Say you’re an aspiring writer.
-You’ve toiled endless hours working on your book, telling the tale of a lieutenant and his betrayal of his general, picking each word carefully, giving your sentences that twist, perfectly capturing the image of the spring vista outside your window.
+You’ve toiled endless hours working on your book, telling the tale of a lieutenant and his betrayal of his general, picking each word carefully, giving your sentences that twist, perfectly capturing the image of the spring vista outside your window, the backdrop of your epic.
 You publish your book and immediately make it onto the *New York Times* bestseller list.
 Time to sit back and relax…

-Then you open your mail one day and see a legal notice[^1].
+One day, you open your mail and see a legal notice[^1].
 Another writer, someone named William Shakespeare, says he has a patent on stories [about lieutenants who betray their masters](http://en.wikipedia.org/wiki/Othello).
-*That’s ridiculous*, you say. *Plots are ideas and that Shakespeare can’t patent them! [^2]*
+*That’s ridiculous*, you say. *Plots are ideas and that Shakespeare can’t patent them!*[^2]

 What are your options?